34 Beautiful Native Plants for Texas Gardens

 The upright prairie coneflower, also known as Mexican hat or long-headed coneflower, is native throughout much of the eastern and central United States.

-Upright prairie coneflower would grow well in a xeriscape garden because it is tolerant of dry soil.
+Upright prairie coneflower grows well in a xeriscape garden because it tolerates dry soil.
 It would also be an excellent addition to a butterfly garden because the flowers have a long bloom season and attract numerous pollinators.
 This coneflower grows readily from seed and makes a beautiful cluster planting.

 Wax Mallow